 I borrowed it for high school photo class and suddenly the world looked different.
-The distance provided by the lens let me see things in a different light.
-This camera signaled the official start point of an obsession.
+The distance provided by the lens allowed me to see things in a different light.
+This camera signalled the official start point of an obsession.
 It’s a little hard to let it go, but hopefully, it will spark something in its next owner too.

 For many years now, I’ve had a block around writing.
 I would sit down and try to access the part of my brain that had flourished at the tail end of high school – the endless imagination that could create worlds in an instant.
 Instead there was a wall; high and thick and gray.
 It was immensely frustrating.
 The words that used to flow (not easily, but the trickle that wouldn’t die and sometimes poured out like a storm) were gone.